rust-lang/rust/src/doc/unstable-book/src/compiler-flags/sanitizer.md

 More information can be found in the associated [LLVM documentation](https://llvm.org/docs/MemTagSanitizer.html).

+# ShadowCallStack

+ShadowCallStack provides backward edge control flow protection by storing a function's return address in a separately allocated 'shadow call stack' and loading the return address from that shadow call stack.

+ShadowCallStack requires a platform ABI which reserves `x18` as the instrumentation makes use of this register.

+ShadowCallStack can be enabled with `-Zsanitizer=shadow-call-stack` option and is supported on the following targets:

+* `aarch64-linux-android`

+A runtime must be provided by the application or operating system.
+See the [LLVM documentation][clang-scs] for further details.

 # ThreadSanitizer

 ThreadSanitizer is a data race detection tool.
 It is supported on the following